 Typically, selecting more criteria narrows your search to fewer data products, helping you to locate the information you want more quickly.

 At any time during your Guided Search, you can view the ten most relevant Census data products that match your criteria by selecting the Search Results step.
 If you want to see a list of all the data products FactFinder found that match your criteria, you can access Advanced Search directly from Guided Search by selecting “Advanced Search” from the global navigation toolbar or by selecting the link located under the ten most relevant Census data products.

 Guided Search offers three ways to find Census data.
 First, you can search a broad category of information.
 Available categories are People, Housing, and Business and Industry.
 Second, you can search for information contained within a particular census or survey instance (called a “Dataset”).
 Finally, if you know the data table that contains the information you are looking for, you can search within only that table.
 After you choose one of the three options, Guided Search will prompt you to refine your search further by specifying particular topics, geographies, race and ethnic groups, or industries in a sequence of steps.

-You begin a guided search by selecting search option.
+You begin guided search by selecting a search option.

 ■ If you select one of the information categories (People, Housing, and Business and Industry), FactFinder will search its entire database to find data products that match the criteria you specify in later steps.
 These data products could be from several different censuses or surveys.